amarevite/Automated-UAC-Bypass/README.md

-Download the .zip from the green "Clone or download" button above and to the right.
+Download the .zip from the green "Clone or download" button above and to the right or [Click Here](https://github.com/connconnfuntime/Automated-UAC-Bypass/archive/master.zip "Master.zip Download")

 Extract the downloaded .zip file.